 And now, watching the videos of black men being killed for zero reason has jarred me into reevaluating my beliefs.
 And the really sucky part is until videos started being shown, I barely took notice of the mass of killings of black men, women and children.
 Even the mass incarceration of People of Color went over my head.
 I am horribly ashamed of this, but it’s the truth.
 This really, really is fucked up.

 My sister was a dancer.
 I have several close friends and family members who were dancers as well.
 I am a Phone Sex Operator.
 One of my family members and I have discussed the inner confusion between feminism and sex work several times.
 I love what I do, but there are degrading moments that make me feel like I want to wash my mouth out with soap sometimes.
 Lots to think about.

 BDSM vs. Physical Abuse

 I’ve been in the BDSM Scene since 1995, mostly as a submissive to my former partner Zack and now as a Domme in my sex work job.
-I consider myself somewhat of a pain slut, do bottom to others, have experimented with subbing to my fawn and much of my life is taken up in the Scene.
+I consider myself somewhat of a pain slut, do bottom to others; much of my life is taken up in the Scene.

 In 1990 or so, I wrote a piece in the San Diego Lesbian Press about how BDSM is nothing but a pretense for allowing/encouraging physical and mental abuse to vulnerable women (that was the angle; today I would say “people.”)
 For anyone following the Scene, this is a common argument and one I’ve considered (and reconsidered) over the years.
 There is ongoing inner discussion.